 If you research “leather”, you will come across various differences in terminology.
 For example, some manufacturers have different definitions for “real leather”, “genuine leather” and “corrected leather”.
-The aim of this knowledge article is to help you understand the difference between the types of leather, their advantages and disadvantages, and finally, their suitability for office chairs.
+The aim of this knowledge article is to help you understand the difference between the types of leather, their advantages and disadvantages, and finally, their suitability for office and casino chairs.

 1. Genuine Leather

 We define any leather that comes from an animal hide, as “genuine leather”, and we only use bovine leather to upholster our office and casino chairs.

 Leather consists of layers or grades known as Full or Natural Grain, Top Corrected Grain and Split Grain Leather.
 Because it is a natural product, when you run your fingers across leather it will not feel perfectly smooth.
 If you press your finger into the leather, the surface will stretch and wrinkle, just like your skin.

 Leather has a unique and inherent smell that cannot be imitated.
 Think of the beautiful smell of a new car with leather upholstery!

 The outer layer of leather is the strongest.
 As you go lower, leather loses its density.
 The lower layers are used to make the softer versions of leather such as suede.

 Unfortunately, when it come to leather, many people are not familiar with such terms as full, natural, top or corrected grain.
 Instead they simply look for the words genuine leather.
 Let me explain in greater detail.

 a.
 Full or Natural Grain Leather